FreeCulturist/retrobreaker-revived/README.md

 ## Introduction

+This is a fork of Retro Breaker to get it building on modern SDK.

 Retro Breaker is a simple brick breaker game with an old, retro appearance.
-This game was created for the Mobile Computing course (MAC5743) on IME-USP, 2014 class.
-It has the following game mechanics:

-- **Retro graphics**: no textures, just plain colors and simple animation;
+- **Retro graphics**: no textures, just plain colors and simple animations;
 - **Sound effects**: different sound effects for each possible game event (e.g. hitting a brick, hitting a wall, hitting the paddle...);
 - **Score multiplier**: each time the ball breaks a brick, it increases the score multiplier for the next hit.
 If the ball hits the paddle, this score multiplier is reduced.
 If the player loses a life, this score multiplier is reset.
 This is to incentive the player to hit consecutive bricks;
 - **Multiple brick types**: there is four types of brick: